 But fast is not always better.
 With the help of Microsoft Teams, Zoom etc., even recruitment for key roles can now be done in a matter of weeks.
 But rushing it might not be a good idea: a rushed recruitment process may result in a less optimal stick rate, meaning the candidate may not stick with the company on the long term.
 However, sometimes companies lose good candidates, because they take their time making the decision:

 “The recruitment market is busy and those looking to change jobs have plenty to choose from.
 Recruiting companies need to make faster decisions or risk losing good candidates”, says Ole Dreyer, the Managing Director for Compass Denmark & United Kingdom.

 Considering that millennials often are the largest segment in the workplace, they are in any case very likely to switch jobs if their needs or values are not met.

 “Main question for companies and organisations moving forward is how to keep or build strong employer branding and culture while at the same time meet individuals’ demand for flexibility and to work more remotely”, says Hans Jansson, Managing Partner from Sweden.

 Is it time for a career change?
 Your timing is perfect right now and a industry switch can help you expand your career, find new challenges and develop yourself.

 Boost your career – Change industry

-- Be honest in the recruitment process: candidates jump for new opportunities fast if they find that your organisation is not a good fit with them.
+- Be honest in the recruitment process: candidates quickly jump for new opportunities if they find that your organisation is not a good fit for them

 - Take some time with the recruitment process.
 Rushing it may mean you are losing some candidates.
-On the other hand, you should move promptly when the right candidate shows up.
+However, you should move promptly when the right candidate shows up